Top of site

 If you escape outside, be cautious of falling tiles and glass and do not panic.

-(6) Don’t move towards to narrow streets, walls, precipices and river banks.
+(6) Don’t move towards narrow streets, walls, precipices and river banks.

 Be aware of objects that may fall easily such as block walls, gateposts or automatic vending machines.